Embird Embroidery Software

 Sfumato Stitch design - vector outlines and stitch fill

-Left: design composed of 6 Sfumato vector (outline) objects.
-Center: finished design filled with stitches.
-Right: meanders of different shade and density - detail.
+Left: Design composed of 6 Sfumato vector objects.
+Center: Finished design filled with stitches.
+Right: Detail showing meanders of varying shade and density.

-The parameters of a Sfumato object are organized into several tabs in the parameter panel.
+The Sfumato parameters are organized into several functional tabs within the parameter panel.

 Mode

-The combo box at the top of the Sfumato parameters panel allows you to switch between these working modes:
+The combo box at the top of the Sfumato parameters panel allows for switching between the following working modes:

 Main Settings

-Angle defines the angle of plain fills in high-density areas.
+Angle defines the orientation of the plain fills used in high-density areas.

 Colors